 Generative AI Integration - The newest capability as of January 2026.
 Tools like Notion and Confluence now include AI agents that can draft documentation, summarize long articles, extract action items from meeting notes, and even answer questions by synthesizing information from multiple sources.

 The practical difference: Traditional knowledge bases are digital filing cabinets.
-AI knowledge management systems are intelligent assistants that understand context, learn from usage patterns, and proactively surface relevant information.
+Knowledge management system examples like Guru, Notion, and Confluence show how AI systems act as intelligent assistants that understand context, learn from usage patterns, and proactively surface relevant information.

 | Tool | Best For | Starting Price | AI Features | Rating |